 Sentences like these sound more natural, and therefore more personal.
 Like everyday speech.

-Let’s look at some examples that model this.
+Let's look at some examples of contractions in literature.

 Examples of Contractions Used in Classic Literature